dushansachinda/ballerina-guide-working-with-ActiveMQ/README.md

 # Metrics

 Metrics and alerts are built-in with ballerina.
 We will use Prometheus as the monitoring tool.
-Follow the below steps to set up Prometheus and view metrics for trip-management service.
+Follow the below steps to set up Prometheus and view metrics for order_accepting_service service.

 - You can add the following configurations for metrics.
 Note that these configurations are optional if you already have the basic configuration in ballerina.conf as described under Observability section.
 ```